shdwcat/Inspectron/README.md

 # INSPECTRON 1.0.0
-A fluent API for easily creating GameMaker debug views
+A library for easily creating GameMaker debug views

 ## What is Inspectron?
-Inspectron is a library to help you easily create debug views for objects in your game using a simple [fluent API][fluent_api].
+Inspectron is a library designed to help you easily create debug views for objects in your game, and lets you easily customize what values get displayed using a simple [fluent API][fluent_api].
+Inspectron calculates the best place to put the debug view, ensuring that it's sized appropriately and remains entirely on screen, and automatically closes the view if the target object is destroyed.

 Here's an example of Inspectron working out-of-the-box in the Windy Woods template project:
 ![image](https://github.com/shdwcat/Inspectron/assets/15136382/cac60a04-29e6-4ff7-a7a3-bca99a0ebf98)

 Inspectron can automatically generate a debug view for built-in variables on an instance, as you can see above, but it also allows you to easily customize what values get displayed for objects you create.

-Here's another example of the custom inspection for [YUI](https://github.com/shdwcat/YUI):
+Here's an example of the custom inspection for my GameMaker UI library, [YUI](https://github.com/shdwcat/YUI):
 ![image](https://github.com/shdwcat/Inspectron/assets/15136382/d0f68545-37af-4a2c-915d-58fce4386d14)

 ## Quick Start
 First, import the .yymps package from the [Releases page](https://github.com/shdwcat/Inspectron/releases) into your project.
-Once that's done, you have a few options for how to enable Inspectron in your project.

-### Fastest
-The fastest way to see what Inspectron can do is to turn on the default mouse gesture, which is as easy as setting one config macro.
+Once that's done, you have a few options for how to enable Inspectron in your project, but the fastest way to see what Inspectron can do is to enable the default mouse gesture, which is as easy as setting one config macro.

 To start, open the InspectronConfig script asset in the project root and set `INSPECTRON_GESTURE_ENABLED` to true:
 ```gml